SwamiSankalp/Open-Source-Gigs/GUIDELINES.md

 ### Before we begin, there are a few things to consider.

 - We are just publishing these gigs to make them more segregated and accessible.
-Currently, we are not liable for any payment-related concerns.
 - Please check that an issue is open for contributions before picking it up.
 - And, before you pick up an issue, please create a request for the specific issue in the issue tabs so that we can follow its progress.